zammad/zammad-admin-documentation/system-objects.rst

    - this object enables you to use up to 6 sub keys.
    - you'll see this object as a kind of drop down menu.

-**Note:** You cannot change the object format / type as soon as you applied it.
+..
+Note:: You cannot change the object format / type as soon as you applied it.
 If you don't further need an object, you can disable it.

 URL fields (Link-Template)